pkking/quick-mirror-openeuler/README.rst

 Having the inode lets the client determine files which may be hardlinked to files it already has.
 If rsync is told to transfer all of them, it should make hardlinks as necesary without having to re-transfer things.
-The server could save the client some time by pregenerating tuples of hardlinks.
+The server could save the client some time by pregenerating tuples of hardlinks so that files could be found with a grep.